-By the time I return the ship, the tiny island has made my list of places to revisit for a proper stay.
-Now, this being written in a time of Coronavirus, I have make a pact with my best snorkeling buddy: when we can finally escape the twilight zone of confinement, and as soon as it is prudent to once again fly off to far flung places, Les Saintes will be our first destination.
+By the time I return to the ship, this tiny island has made my list of places to revisit for a proper stay.
+Now, this being written in a time of Coronavirus, I have made a pact with my best snorkeling buddy: when we can finally escape the twilight zone of confinement, and as soon as it is prudent to once again fly off to far flung places, Les Saintes will be our first destination.

 Good to Know